 I choose to sleep in the upper bunk as it makes mornings more manageable.
 This arrangement allows me to use the lower bunk for seating, especially if I want to stay up late or rise early.
 Being 6’2″, there’s more than enough room for me.

-The top bunk requires steps and handles for access, and safety straps prevent rolling out during the night.
-A reading light is available so you can read or get organized without disturbing your travel companion.
+The top bunk requires steps and handles for access, and safety straps prevent the occupant from rolling out during the night.
+A reading light is available to read or get organized without disturbing your travel companion.

-For your convenience, a pouch or netting holds personal items like glasses, phones, and other belongings within reach.
+For your convenience, a pouch or netting holds personal items, such as glasses, phones, and other belongings, within easy reach.
 Be sure to double-check everything before you go!

 Which Amtrak trains use Viewliner cars?

-You will find Amtrak Viewliner equipment on East Coast trains, some originating or terminating in Chicago.
+You will find Amtrak Viewliner equipment on East Coast trains, some of which originate or terminate in Chicago.

 Viewliner Routes | Destinations |